1nf1del/pfda2dockstore/README.md

  * a repo in DockerHub, where the image will be pushed,
  * a repo in Dockstore.
 The Dockstore org (namespace), GitHub org, and DockerHub org are set to `pfda2dockstore` by default in the runner script.
-The Dockstore orgs are not published.
+The Dockstore repos are not published.

 ## Running pfda2dockstore